Stranger Things will return to Netflix for a fourth season. Eventually…

 The writers of season 4 have confirmed that the first episode is called “The Hellfire Club” and posted a picture of its script:

 looking for new members… are you in? pic.twitter.com/P1xAWNUPss

 — Stranger Writers (@strangerwriters) November 7, 2019

 When will season 4 be released?
 It looks like we may be waiting a fair while.
-TV Line confirms that Netflix has given the nod to 8 new episodes of the sci-fi hit, and that those episodes will film from January, 2020 until August, 2020.
+TV Line confirms that Netflix has given the nod to 8 new episodes of the sci-fi hit, and that those episodes are filming from January until August.
 With a host of post-production tinkering to be done after the shoot, season 4 will likely end up streaming in the early months of 2021.